vagdevik/Dockerized-Image-Classification-App/README.md

-This is the project directory for the guided project [Improving the Performance of Deep Learning based Flask App with ZMQ](https://cloudxlab.com/assessment/playlist-intro/603/improving-the-performance-of-deep-learning-based-f).
+# Dockerized-Image-Classification-App

-"# Dockerized-Image-Classification-App"
+This is the dockerized verion of the project project directory for the image classification project using Flask and ZMQ.[Improving the Performance of Deep Learning based Flask App with ZMQ](https://github.com/vagdevik/Flask-ZMQ-App-Folder).